forem/forem/docs/faqs.md

    user.organization_memberships.where(organization_id: organization_id).destroy_all
    ```

-## How do I add Credits to my account?
+## How do I add credits to my account?

 If you ever want to add Listings locally, you must have credits on your account
 to "pay" for listing.
 Here's how: